Quantum theory of electrically levitated nanoparticle-ion systems: Motional dynamics and sympathetic cooling: Sympathetic cooling

-Let us focus on the specific case study considered in this work, where the equilibrium positions of ion and nanoparticle lie along the $z-$axis (i.e. $d_{x\sigma}=d_{y\sigma}=0$), and the endcaps along $z$ are subject only to a DC potential, i.e. $W_{z\sigma}(t)=\Omega_{z\sigma}^2$.
-In this case $\mathbf{F}(t)=0$ and, in analogy with the previous section, the dynamics also decouples into three subsets of two coupled harmonic oscillators, each corresponding to ion and nanoparticle motion along one cartesian axis.
-In optimized traps (see Table~\ref{tab:parameters}) the motion along $z$ is only governed by the DC potential and thus the whole dynamics remains time-independent.
-In other words, only the motional degrees of freedom along the $x-$ and $y-$axes are affected by micromotion.
-Since the dynamics along these axes are qualitatively the same, hereafter we focus on the motion along the $x$ direction.
-We compute the Floquet solution Eq.~\eqref{Floquetsolution} using the built-in Dormand-Price solver in Python, and show the obtained kinetic and potential energies of the nanoparticle motion in Fig.~\ref{fig:energy-vs-time-and-n,purity-vs-gammap}(a).
+Let us focus on the specific case study in this work, where the equilibrium positions of ion and nanoparticle lie along the $z$-axis (i.e. $d_{x\sigma}=d_{y\sigma}=0$), and only a DC voltage is applied to the endcap electrodes, i.e. $W_{z\sigma}(t)=\Omega_{z\sigma}^2$.
+In this case $\mathbf{F}(t)=0$ and, in analogy with the previous section, the dynamics also decouple into three subsets of two coupled harmonic oscillators, each corresponding to ion and nanoparticle motion along one Cartesian axis.
+In optimized traps (see Table~\ref{tab:parameters}) the motion along $z$ is only governed by the DC potential and thus the dynamics remain time-independent.
+In other words, only the motional degrees of freedom along the $x$ and $y$ axes are affected by micromotion.
+Since the dynamics along these axes are qualitatively the same, hereafter we focus on the motion along the $x$ axis.

+We compute the Floquet solution Eq.~\eqref{Floquetsolution} using the built-in Dormand-Price solver in Python.
+The obtained kinetic and potential energies of the nanoparticle motion are plotted in Fig.~\ref{fig:energy-vs-time-and-n,purity-vs-gammap}(a).
 The highly oscillatory behavior is due to the dual-frequency nature of the trap, whose two periods $T_s$ and $T_f\equiv 2\pi/\omega_f \ll T_s$ are inherited by the Floquet solutions.
 Accurately recovering this fine structure requires a fine time resolution (see inset).
 Using the Floquet solution, we compute the motional purity of the nanoparticle averaged over one period,

 where $\bar{\Sigma}_{jp}$ is the nanoparticle covariance matrix, with $(\bar{\Sigma}_{jp})_{11}=\langle \delta\hat R_{jp}^2\rangle-\langle \delta\hat R_{jp}\rangle^2$, $(\bar{\Sigma}_{jp})_{22}=\langle \hat P_{jp}^2\rangle-\langle \hat P_{jp}\rangle^2$, and $(\bar{\Sigma}_{jp})_{12}=(\bar{\Sigma}_{jp})_{21}=\langle\{\delta\hat R_{jp}, \hat P_{jp}\}\rangle/2- \langle \delta\hat R_{jp}\rangle\langle \hat P_{jp}\rangle$.
 The above expression for the purity is valid for Gaussian states, which always remain Gaussian under quadratic time evolution~\cite{Barthel_2022}.
 From this average purity we define an effective occupation number through the identity~\cite{Paris_2003}